Skip to content

 ๐Ÿ…Tomato: Basil repels aphids and improves flavor

-Companion planting leverages natural relationships between plants.
+Companion planting uses natural relationships between plants.
 Good companions may repel pests, attract pollinators, fix nitrogen, provide shade, or improve flavor.
 Foes may compete for nutrients, attract the same pests, or release growth-inhibiting chemicals.

 Yes, companion planting is backed by both traditional gardening wisdom and scientific research.
 Marigolds have been proven to repel nematodes, basil can reduce aphid populations near tomatoes, and legumes genuinely fix nitrogen in soil that benefits neighboring plants.
 While not every folk pairing has strong evidence, the core principles of pest confusion, nutrient sharing, and beneficial insect attraction are well documented.